swcarpentry/training-course/_posts/2014/11/2014-11-06-an-example-of-a-well-written-lesson.md

 categories:
   - Teaching
 ---
 [Byron Weber Becker][1] is an instructor in Computer Science at the University of Waterloo.
 When I asked him for an example of a well-written lesson, he sent me the PDFs attached.
-The first is the slides for a lesson on polymorphism; the second is the instructor&#8217;s guide for that same lesson.
-Our existing lessons aren&#8217;t nearly this well organized, but I hope they will be some day.
+The first is the slides for a lesson on polymorphism; the second is the instructor's guide for that same lesson.
+Our existing lessons aren't nearly this well organized, but I hope they will be some day.

 [C09 Slides][2]